sourceryinstitute/MORFEUS-Source/developer-doc/FV-API.md

   - A common library of routines for reading input files, creating the grid, discretization of the equations, solving the equations using the Parallel Basic Linear Algebra Subroutines ([PSBLAS]), and plotting of the results.

-  - A problem-specific solver built using the routines from the morfeus finite volume library.
+  - A problem-specific solver built using the routines from the Morfeus finite volume library.

 [PSBLAS]: https://github.com/sfilippone/psblas3